 I admit that facts about the Alpa story are not as easy to come by.
 I will try harder and correct my story if anything of what I have written will prove incorrect in the future.

 So, hard facts leave us with this list:

 World's first series produced Eye Level and Penta Prism Single Lens Reflex camera, world's first Trigger Related Mirror (TRM), world's first Split Image Focus: Rectaflex.

 World's second series produced Eye Level SLR camera.
 World's first Porro Prism SLR.
 World's first mechanical Instant Return Mirror.
 World's first automatic diaphragm.
 World's first focal plane horizontal metal curtain shutter: Gamma Duflex.

-World's third pentaprism, but first (and only) Kern version SLR: Alpa Prisma Reflex Mod.
+World's second pentaprism, but first (and only) Kern version SLR: Alpa Prisma Reflex Mod.
 3. (Mod.
 1 and 2 being waist level Reflex.)

 World's third series produced Eye Level SLR camera.
 World's second series produced eye-level Penta Prism SLR .
 Descendant of what was probably world's first prototype PP SLR.
 World's first series produced camera with M42 threads: Zeiss Ikon Contax S.